zhangyuc/splash/package.md

 {% endhighlight %}

 The `setGradient` method requires a **splash.optimization.Gradient** object as input.
-You may use Splash's pre-built Gradiant classes: `LogisticGradient`, `MultiClassLogisticGradient`, `HingeGradient` and `LeastSquaresGradient`. or implement your own Gradient class in the following format:
+You may use Splash's pre-built Gradiant classes: `LogisticGradient`, `MultiClassLogisticGradient`, `HingeGradient` or `LeastSquaresGradient`; or implement your own Gradient class in the following format:

 {% highlight scala %}